vazudew/tech_assessment_jk/README.md

 jenkins_url = "http://18.196.90.186:8000"
 ```
+8. Please fetch the admin user password by logging into the EC2 instance using _AWS Session Manager_.
+The password will be the content of file _/var/lib/jenkins/secrets/initialAdminPassword_

-8. You can also use *acceptance_test.py* script that is shipped with this repo, for ensuring the jenkins in fact is accessible, with *admin* user.
+9. You can also use *acceptance_test.py* script that is shipped with this repo, for ensuring the jenkins in fact is accessible, with *admin* user.
 ```bash
 python3 acceptance_test.py --url "http://<Public_IP_Jenkins_Server>:<Jenkins_Port>/" --username admin --password <ADMIN_PASSWORD>
 [✅] Jenkins URL is reachable and credentials are valid: http://18.192.182.142:8000 Jenkins version: 2.528.2
 Number of jobs: 0
 ```

 9. Please run `make tf-destroy` to remove entire deployment.
 Exercise caution, while doing so, as there is no _Backup_, or _Disaster Recovery_ strategies in place.
 ```bash